Free IELTS Band Score Calculators

 What Is the IELTS Band Score Calculator?

-An IELTS Band Score Calculator is a free, interactive tool that converts your raw scores (e.g., 32 out of 40 in Listening) into band scores (0–9, including halves like 6.5) for each section—and calculates your overall score accurately.
+An IELTS Band Score Calculator is a free, interactive tool that converts your raw scores (for example, 32 out of 40 in Listening) into band scores (0–9, including halves like 6.5) for each section—and calculates your overall score accurately.

 - Listening (40 questions)